Flexible Spending Accounts (FSA)

 The CARES Act and Healthcare FSAs

 Eligible expenses now include over-the-counter medications that previously required a prescription as well as menstrual products.
-If you have funds that expire at the end of December 31, 2020, you can use your FSA funds on over-the-counter medications.

 These items can be purchased using you FSA debit card at most major retailers.
 For an expanded list of eligible products please visit FSA Store.

-Child Care Dependent Flexible Spending Accounts
+Dependent Care Assistance Flexible Spending Accounts

-How Much Should I Set Aside?
+How Much Should I Set Aside for my FSA?

 Before enrolling in an FSA make sure to work out a detailed estimate of the eligible expenses you are likely to incur for the plan year ahead.
 Budget conservatively.